Hi, I’m Zach.

 I’m an Electrical & Computer Engineering PhD student at UT Austin working with Prof. Jon Tamir in the Computational Sensing & Imaging Lab.

-I’m working on provable learning methods for solving inverse problems in computational imaging.
+I’m working on provably efficient, scalable, and robust algorithms for inverse problems.
 Generally, I’m curious about AI/ML, signal processing, optimization, probability, statistics, and control.

 I’m always open to new opportunities and collaborations within my interests.
 You can contact me at zstoebner@austin.utexas.edu.

-I graduated from Vanderbilt University in 2021 with a B.S. in computer science and neuroscience, minoring in applied math, and again in 2022 with my M.S. in computer science.
+I graduated from Vanderbilt University in 2021, double majoring in computer science and neuroscience, minoring in applied math.
+I stayed an extra year to earn my M.S. in computer science in 2022.
 I was a student researcher in VISE MedICL advised by Prof. Ipek Oguz where I worked on computational neuroscience and deep learning methods for image processing.
 My awesome collaborators were Dr. Nick Kavoussi at VUMC, David Lu, and Kilian Hett.

-I enjoy climbing, heavy weights, trail running, backpacking in the mountains, tennis, and kū & tanka poetry and photography.
+I enjoy climbing, trail running, lifting, backpacking in the mountains, and kū & tanka poetry and photography.

 I am an Anglophone > Lusophone > Hispanophone > Francophone.